bimalghartimagar/invoice-generator/README.md

 # Invoice Generator

-Application to input the invoide details and generate invoice pdf
+Application to input the invoice details and can be used to generate invoice pdf using browser print function

 ## Description